kevinzhuang01/project_leaders_2025/_profiles/oksanaguba.md

   vertical levels while increasing the model's fidelity and usability for applications.
   The project can be focused on a few relevant aspects, including developing numerical methods, evaluation of the model for climate applications, or uncertainty quantification.
+desired: The project would be tailored to the participant's interests and background, assuming it is relatively connected to the atmospheric modeling.
+email: onguba@sandia.gov
 ---

 ## Additional Information